South Korea stokes fear in Japan of Olympic boycott | DW | 02.06.2021

 Seoul has threatened to boycott the Tokyo Olympic Games over an ongoing territorial dispute.
 South Korea filed a complaint after the release of a map marking remote islands between Japan and the Korean Peninsula.

-The problems associated with the Tokyo 2020 Olympic Games continue to mount for Japan, as the country struggles to contain the spread of coronavirus ahead of the delayed opening of the Games on July 23.
+The problems associated with the Tokyo 2020 Olympic Games continue to mount for Japan, as the country struggles to contain the spread of the coronavirus ahead of the delayed opening of the games on July 23.

 The government in Seoul filed an official complaint with Japan after officials noticed that the map charting the progress of the Olympic Torch relay around the country includes a dot to mark remote islands that lie halfway between Japan and the Korean Peninsula.